bluecatlabs/gateway-workflows/Community/register_mac_address/README.md

 6. **Tag Object**
 Tag the predefined network and MAC pool which was created in 3 and 4 to the tag created in 5.

-7. **jquery redmond theme and images**
-This workflow requires the jquery redmond theme CSS and images.
-Copy all files under the directory `additional/jquery-ui` to `/portal/static/js/vendor/jquery-ui` inside the Bluecat Gateway container.

 ## Usage